Exchange-traded fund: Gold ETFs

 The first gold exchange-traded product was Central Fund of Canada, a closed-end fund founded in 1961.
 It amended its articles of incorporation in 1983 to provide investors with a product for ownership of gold and silver bullion.
 It has been listed on the Toronto Stock Exchange since 1966 and the American Stock Exchange since 1986.

 The idea of a gold ETF was first conceptualized by Benchmark Asset Management Company Private Ltd in India, which filed a proposal with the Securities and Exchange Board of India in May 2002.
 In March 2007 after delays in obtaining regulatory approval.
 The first gold exchange-traded fund was Gold Bullion Securities launched on the ASX in 2003, and the first silver exchange-traded fund was iShares Silver Trust launched on the NYSE in 2006.
-SPDR Gold Shares, a commodity ETF, is in the top 10 largest ETFs by assets under management.